bzdiop/bzdiop.github.io/_pages/about.md

 ## About me

 I am a PhD candidate at the Department of Economics of the University of Oxford.
-I am currently on the market for Postdoctoral positions.
 My research is in applied microeconomics, with a focus on health and migrations.
 I am interested in understanding the factors --- frictions and preferences --- that influence individuals' decision to relocate within a country.

 I am the T.A for the Quantitative Methods course of Oxford's MSc. in Economics for Development and co-organized the 2021 conference on "machine learning and economic inequality", hosted by [Maximilian Kasy](https://maxkasy.github.io/home/).